-An Import Clerk will work for a freight forwarder/agent or directly for an importer who is based in the country where goods are being delivered.
+- An Import Clerk will work for a freight forwarder/agent or directly for an importer who is based in the country where goods are being delivered.

-As an Import Clerk you will be part of a team of people who are responsible for the movement of goods from another country, ensuring the transit and delivery is made on time.
+- As an Import Clerk you will be part of a team of people who are responsible for the movement of goods from another country, ensuring the transit and delivery is made on time.
 This means that you will liaise regularly with overseas offices, partners or agents.

-You will be responsible for arranging and completing all associated paperwork, which documents the nature of the goods being imported from abroad and that they are legal and legitimate.
+- You will be responsible for arranging and completing all associated paperwork, which documents the nature of the goods being imported from abroad and that they are legal and legitimate.

-Imports are generally subject to import quotas, tariffs, trade agreements and HM Revenue and Customs regulations, so as an Import Clerk your role will involve checking all is in order in this respect.
+- Imports are generally subject to import quotas, tariffs, trade agreements and HM Revenue and Customs regulations, so your role will involve checking all is in order in this respect.

-Import Clerks are responsible for costing jobs and ensuring maximum profitability for their organisation.
+- Import Clerks are responsible for costing jobs and ensuring maximum profitability for their organisation.

-An Import Clerk job requires establishing contacts and relationships with HM Customs to ensure efficient transfer of goods through the legal process.
+- An Import Clerk job requires establishing contacts and relationships with HM Customs to ensure efficient transfer of goods through the legal process.

-Key skills and qualifications of an Import Clerk:
+Key skills and qualifications:

-Previous experience as an Import Clerk is preferable, but a background in administration may be acceptable.
+- Previous experience is preferable, but a background in administration may be acceptable.

-AVSEC/ dangerous goods training is desirable.
+- AVSEC/ dangerous goods training is desirable.

-Working as an Import Clerk, knowledge or experience in the following areas is desirable: air, road or ocean movements, security training, such as Aviation Security, customs documentation and procedures, warehouse, office and transport procedures, shipping and flight schedules, freight tariffs and rates, ability to raise and complete documentation
+- Working as an Import Clerk, knowledge or experience in the following areas is desirable: air, road or ocean movements, security training, such as Aviation Security, customs documentation and procedures, warehouse, office and transport procedures, shipping and flight schedules, freight tariffs and rates, ability to raise and complete documentation

-Must be familiar with computer software programs eg Microsoft Office, Excel, etc.
+- Must be familiar with computer software programs eg Microsoft Office, Excel, etc.

 How to find more Import Clerk jobs within the Shipping and Logistics Industry: